VedranBiH/aws-lambda-zombie-workshop/README.md

 * Currently, this API method is configured to a "MOCK" integration.
 MOCK integrations are dummy backends that are useful when you are testing and don't yet have the backend built out but need the API to return sample dummy data.
 You will remove the MOCK integration and configure this GET method to connect to a Lambda function that queries DynamoDB.

 6\.
-For the **Lambda Region** field, select the region in which you launched the CloudFormation stack.
-(HINT: Select the region code that corresponds with the yellow CloudFormation button you clicked to launch the CloudFormation template.
-You can also look in the upper right corner of the Management Console to see which region you are in).
+For the **Lambda Region** field, select the MyStackRegion value you copied from CloudFormation into your text editor.
+(HINT: Look in the upper right corner of the Management Console to see which region you are in).
 For example if you launched your stack in Virginia (us-east-1), then you will select us-east-1 as your Lambda Region.

-* When you launched the CloudFormation template, the launch also created several Lambda functions for you locally in the region where you launched your CFN stack - this includes functions for retrieving data from and putting data into a DynamoDB "Talkers" table with details about which survivors are currently typing in the chat room.
+* When the CloudFormation template was launched, the launch also created several Lambda functions for you locally in the region where you launched your CFN stack - this includes functions for retrieving data from and putting data into a DynamoDB "Talkers" table with details about which survivors are currently typing in the chat room.

 7\.
 For the Lambda Function field, begin typing "gettalkers" in the text box.
-In the auto-fill dropdown, select the function that contains "GetTalkersFromDynamoDB" in the name.
-It should look something like this.... **[CloudformationTemplateName]-[XXXXXXX]-GetTalkersFromDynamoDB-[Your Region]**.
+In the auto-fill dropdown, select the function that contains your team name and "GetTalkersFromDynamoDB" in the name.
+It should look something like this.... **[TeamName]-[XXXXXXX]-GetTalkersFromDynamoDB-[Your Region]**.

 * This Lambda function is written in NodeJs.
 It performs GetItem DynamoDB requests on a Table called Talkers.
 This talkers table contains records that are continuously updated whenever users type in the chat room.
 By hooking up this Lambda function to your GET method, it will get invoked by API Gateway when the chat app polls the API with GET requests.